What to know about buying a Hamptons hotel condo or co-op as an investment property

 The Beach Plum Resort, another Montauk locale, offers direct beach access, a heated pool, complimentary wifi, and outdoor grills.
 There are even play areas for kids, making it an excellent option for families.

-Dune Resorts owns several co-op properties in the Hamptons, with three in Montauk.
+Dune Resorts owns several co-op properties in the Hamptons, with two in Montauk.
 The Atlantic Bluffs Club is a co-op community within walking distance of the beach and town.
-Ocean Colony, a beachfront resort, offers two tennis courts, a large private beach, and a clubhouse with ping pong and board games.
-Soundview Montauk, located on Block Island Sound, is a seasonal resort with an outdoor pool, playground, private sun deck, and a picnic area with barbecues.
+Soundview Montauk, located on Block Island Sound, is a seasonal resort with a playground, private sun deck, and picnic area with barbecues.

-Other Dune Resort properties include Windward Shores, a year-round resort consisting of 45 townhouse-style apartments situated along the Napeague Stretch between Amagansett and Montauk; it has two tennis courts and cabana service on the private beach with lounge chairs, sun umbrellas, and towels; East Hampton House, situated on five acres of manicured lawns within walking distance of the village, offers a heated outdoor pool, fitness center, two tennis courts, and barbecue grills; and The Hermitage, a seven-acre resort with studios and one- and two-bedroom condos plus seasonal features counting two tennis courts, cabana service on the private beach, and on-site parking.
 All Dune Resorts' properties have heated pools and high-speed wifi.
-Be sure to check its portfolio of investment opportunities, which is updated frequently.
+Be sure to check Dune Resorts' frequently updated portfolio of investment opportunities

+Other Dune Resort properties include Windward Shores, a year-round resort consisting of 45 townhouse-style apartments situated along the Napeague Stretch between Amagansett and Montauk; it has two tennis courts and cabana service on the private beach with lounge chairs, sun umbrellas, and towels.
+Nearby, The Hermitage is a seven-acre resort with studios and one- and two-bedroom condos plus seasonal features counting two tennis courts, cabana service on the private beach, and on-site parking.

 Another popular spot in Amagansett is The Ocean Dunes, an oceanfront co-op resort with a heated outdoor pool and private beach access.